mihai2000q/ConsiliumTempus-be/docs/api/Api.ProjectTask.md

 - **projectStageId** is used to specify the project stage that the tasks are part of
 - **search** is used to filter the tasks dynamically by their properties
 - **orderBy** is used to order the tasks dynamically by their properties
+- **currentPage** is used to specify the current page when paginating
+- **pageSize** is used to specify the size of the page when paginating

 #### Get Collection Response